The aquarium features 160 species of fish from around the world including:

 Home: Indo-Pacific waters

-Fun fact: Has a unique "horn" on its head, which grows as the animal grows.
-The horn has no known function.
+Fun fact: Has a unique "horn" on its head with no known function.

 Length: Up to 15 inches